-Course-specific contributions to AoL competency goals (CG 1-6) Students will become aware of current economic developments and problems in Spanish, French, Chinese or German-speaking countries.
+Students will become aware of current economic developments and problems in Spanish, French, Chinese or German-speaking countries.
 CG1: In levels A1-B1 students learn the language in context by discussing current events in the target language.
 For example, A2 German: students write a simple letter to the local refugee office to offer tutoring.
 The difficulty level matches their competency level.
 CG2: Students discuss the topics and reflect on different cultural perspectives visually (e.g. Venn Diagrams) with level-appropriate vocabulary.
 Students collaborate in international teams.
-Contents/ indicative syllabus Depends on the course level.
+Depends on the course level.
 See Miscellaneous.
-Teaching and learning methodology All teaching is by native speakers and based on short presentations, interactive activities, role-plays, written assignments, discussions, articles and short conversations.
-Miscellaneous The Business Spanish, Business Chinese and Business French courses are offered ESB-wide and therefore reflect the ESB-wide module and course descriptions.
+All teaching is by native speakers and based on short presentations, interactive activities, role-plays, written assignments, discussions, articles and short conversations.
+The Business Spanish, Business Chinese and Business French courses are offered ESB-wide and therefore reflect the ESB-wide module and course descriptions.
 The Business Communication and Business German courses are offered within the study programme.
-Indicative reading list For Business Spanish: The edition may change in WS23-24, specific information will be provided in class.
-Workbook: Meta Profesional A1-A2 Spanisch für den Beruf (2022).
+For Business Spanish: Workbook: Meta Profesional A1-A2 Spanisch für den Beruf (2022).
 Stuttgart: Klett Verlag Workbook: Meta Profesional B1 Spanisch für den Beruf (2022).
 Stuttgart: Klett Verlag -Additional literature will be announced in class (depends on the course level).
 The above titles can only be purchased on the official Klett website.
 Some copies are available in the library.
 For Business French, Business German, Business Chinese: To be announced in class depending on the course level.